DaveParillo/cisc192-reader/src/chapter1/review.rst

       .. tb-choice::
          :name: programming_2

-          is the function of the compiler?
+         What is the function of the compiler?

-         It loads the program from its saved location and makes the computer execute it.
+         - [ ] It loads the program from its saved location and makes the computer execute it.

-         - [x] This is the function of an executor.
+           -   This is the function of an executor.
 If you use a compiler, you must also use an executer to run your code.

-         It reads a high-level program and translates everything at once, before executing any of the commands.
+         - [x] It reads a high-level program and translates everything at once, before executing any of the commands.

            +   If there are any errors in your code, the program will not compile.
 It is an all-or-nothing process.

-         It translates the program from the low-level language you coded in to a high-level language that the computer can understand.
+         - [ ] It translates the program from the low-level language you coded in to a high-level language that the computer can understand.

-         - [ ] You, the programmer, write your program in a HIGH-level language.
+           -   You, the programmer, write your program in a HIGH-level language.
 It is then translated to a LOW-level language that the computer can understand.

-         It translates the program line-by-line, alternately reading lines and carrying out commands.
+         - [ ] It translates the program line-by-line, alternately reading lines and carrying out commands.

-         - [ ] This is the function of an interpreter.
+           -   This is the function of an interpreter.

    .. tb-tab:: Q3